berea-college-csc236/berea-college-csc236.github.io/index.md

     - Quiz on [Chapter 1 on OOP](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=93807).
     - Complete and submit [Teamwork T04](https://docs.google.com/document/d/19PSMP2Mwxs5qKD3p54ebrk3Dnb4n7x6KgjU02vLdlJI).
   - **Outside of class**
-    - Final completion of [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c) is due by 8 am Friday.
+    - Final completion of [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c) is due by Friday.
 Be sure to make your final commits and also submit the link to your repo.
-    - Begin [A01: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg) which is due by Monday at 8 am.
+    - Begin [A01: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg) which is due by Monday at 8:00am.

 ## Day 5: Monday, January 23, 2023
   - **In class**: